 Replacement cost for a 1,200 square foot, two-bedroom bungalow built in 1973 may have basic finishes associated with 1970s design and building practices and could have a replacement cost of $350,000.

 In comparison, a 3,200 square foot, seven-bedroom home built in 1917 may have historic features and mouldings synonymous with early 1900s architecture that would be costly to replace.
 The replacement cost for a larger, 3,200 square foot historic home could be upwards of $1,500,000.
+When your home has special features like mouldings or custom windows, it impacts your replacement value and your insurance premiums.

 Replacement Cost is Calculated and Applied to Your Coverage

-Regardless of which coverage option you choose for your homeowner’s policy, actual cash value or replacement cost insurance, a replacement cost for your home is always calculated and used as a baseline for determining other coverages in your policy.
+Regardless of which coverage option you choose for your homeowner’s policy, actual cash value, or replacement cost insurance, a replacement cost for your home is always calculated and used as a baseline for determining other coverages in your policy.

 A percentage of your home’s replacement cost is used to determine the amount of coverage for your home’s contents and detached structures.
 The higher the replacement cost value of your home, the higher the corresponding coverages; thus, increasing the risk assumed by the insurance company.